kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 ### The Meta

 I don't know exactly how I feel about this now that I've done it.
 It is fun to make games, and it takes real artistry to make a game, most of which I've sidestepped.
-I think as AI takes a larger role in what we do, it also means that we have to be better collaborators and wear a more critical hat when providing feedback.
-Tastemaking becomes significantly more important if we're doing less of the active contribtuion.
-Telling it what we want or don't want for example.
+As AI takes a larger role in what we do, we have to be better collaborators and wear a more critical hat when providing feedback.
+Tastemaking becomes significantly more important if we're doing less of the active contribution.

 I've described our role in the AI space as basically being an editor.
 I think there's something to that.